elastic/elastic-charts/api/charts.api.md

 // Warning: (ae-forgotten-export) The symbol "SpecRequired" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "SpecOptionals" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "Axis" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const Axis: React.FunctionComponent<SpecRequired & SpecOptionals>;

+// Warning: (ae-missing-release-tag) "AxisConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface AxisConfig {
     // (undocumented)